TaitoUnited/taito-cli/docs/manual/04-configuration.md

 Project specific settings are defined in `taito-config.sh` file placed at your project root folder.
 See [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) of kubernetes-template as an example.
 In addition, user specific overrides may be defined in `taito-user-config.sh` file located at project root folder.
 The user specific file should not be committed to version control. *TODO: `taito-user-config.sh` is named `taito-run-env.sh` in the current taito-cli implementation and it is used only for `docker-compose up`.*

 Settings are defined as environment variables.
-If an environment variable can contain multiple values, just give them separated by whitespace, for example:
+If an environment variable contains multiple values, just write them using whitespace as delimiter, for example:

 ```
 taito_environments="dev test canary prod"